Brankale/Nintendo-DS-Lite-colorspace/README.md

 ### 2. Calculate the Chromatic Adaptation Matrix

-When performing a conversion between colorspaces with different white points you must perform a chromatic adaptation.
+When performing a conversion between colorspaces with different white points a chromatic adaptation must also be applied.

-To perform a chromatic adaptation you should use the following equation:
+To perform a chromatic adaptation you must use the following equation:

 $`
 \begin{equation}